Playoffs vs Bowl Games

 Let’s just admit that the system is imperfect but the goal is entertainment, not clarity.

-7 replies on “Playoffs vs Bowl Games”
+7 responses to “Playoffs vs Bowl Games”

 We need a playoff.
 You’re right that #9 or #10 might be controversial but in the end there will be fewer controversies over the #1 and #2 teams than we’ve had over the years.
 There have been too many terrible calls by BCS over the years and the injustices which have occured cheat the teams which really do deserve a chance to show why they were the best.